CodeJugalbandi/Paradigms/melodies/ControlFlowAndDataFlow/ReadMe.md

 **KRISHNA** Logic in APL is often most efficiently expressed in a data representation.
 It is this representation that is processed using array operations, achieving the end result.

-**BRAHMA** So rather than rendering the source code that embeds the logic in the control flow of the program, in APL the logic is embedded in the data flow.
+**BRAHMA** The second attempt in Haskell focussed on data, so rather than the source code that embeds the logic in the control flow of the program.
+In APL the logic is embedded in the data flow.

 **BRAHMA** So, essentially this an eye-opening contrast - Control Flow or Data-Flow?
 Lets move to the next melody in our jugalbandi.